 Excerpts from “6 Reasons Our Prayers Go Unanswered” by Lesli White

 All of us have had experiences when our prayers seemed to go unanswered.
-Sometimes days, weeks, or even years will go by at a time and we still find ourselves wondering, when is God going to answer this prayer?
+Sometimes days, weeks, or even years will go by at a time, and we still find ourselves wondering, when is God going to answer this prayer?
 The important thing to remember is that God hasn’t forgotten about you or abandoned you.
 The Bible tells us “The LORD Himself goes before you and will be with you; He will never leave you nor forsake you.
 Do not be afraid; do not be discouraged” (Deuteronomy 31:8).
 God has also promised to answer every prayer according to His marvelous grace, His infinite powerful, and in keeping with His infinite love and faithfulness.
 Our attitude should be one of implicit confidence that He is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us.

 God Might be Answering a Bigger Prayer

 Our God is a merciful God.
 Sometimes we forget this when we get so caught up in the pain we’re experiencing, the people we’ve lost and the things we don’t have.
 We start focusing on all the ways that God hasn’t measured up to our standards and find ourselves disappointed time and time again.
 Instead of focusing on the blessings we’ve been given, we focus on what God hasn’t done for us.
 This is human, but it doesn’t mean it’s right.
 It also doesn’t mean that God has abandoned us.
 It means that what He wants for us is in His time.
 Not ours.
 And sometimes God’s plans are bigger than our own.
-You might pray for love to come into your life at a certain time, but if it had, God wouldn’t have been able to make you more strong and independent.
+You might pray for love to come into your life at a certain time, but if it had, God wouldn’t have been able to make you stronger and more independent.
 If things had fallen into place at the college you prayed for, you may not have attended the school that shaped so many of your future friendships and dreams.
-Just because God isn’t granting the prayers in the way we want Him to doesn’t
+Just because God isn’t granting the prayers in the way we want Him to doesn’t mean that I won't answer

 You’re Dwelling on Worry